-Good Contractor Quality#2: They Use Paper
+Good Contractor Quality#2: They Use Documentation

 Commitment to proper workflow, contractors and documentation is one of the biggest differences between the good guys and the bad guys.
 All four of the men I dealt with understood that proper building and renovation projects involve significant paperwork at the beginning and end.
 Where the bad guys all fired up the tools prematurely, before delivering anything in writing, the good guys created scope of work documents, they get jobs engineered and they report regularly to homeowners on progress.
-Good guys also collect testimonials and images after the work is done to boost sales and build confidence.
+Good guys also collect testimonials and images after the work is done to boost sales and build confidence for future sales.
 If you’re interviewing a contractor who doesn’t offer proof of quality from previous clients, something is very wrong.
 Run.

 Good Contractor Quality#3: They Have Good Hearts

 The good guys I interviewed all have good hearts.
 When the owner of one construction company heard that a dead-beat contractor had left construction debris all over the yard of a homeowner before walking out, he dispatch two of his guys to pick up and haul away the trash for free.
 Another good guy I met spent hours reviewing materials with an owner who has extreme environmental sensitivities.
-One good guy orchestrated volunteer labour and materials to rebuild the home of a penniless single mother who’d lost an insurance payout to a bad guy who ran off with her money.
+Another good guy orchestrated volunteer labour and materials to rebuild the home of a penniless single mother who’d lost an insurance payout to a bad guy who ran off with her money.

 The quality of a nation is directly related to how honest its citizens are.
 Honest countries with a critical mass of selfless, good-hearted people are simply better and more prosperous places to live.
 International surveys prove it.
 And while no country is perfect, I found it inspiring to meet contractors who live out the honesty and skills needed to do a great job – and do their part to build a great country.
 Your role as a homeowner looking to hire a contractor is to learn to recognize the good guys and to steer clear of the bad guys before it’s too late.
 If no one ever hired a bad guy, they wouldn’t be able to degrade a community with dishonesty, laziness and lack of skill.

 One final tip . . .
-Although it sounds simple, ask every prospective contractor for at least three references from previous clients, then follow up with phone calls to all the clients Was the job completed on time?
+Although it sounds simple, ask every prospective contractor for at least three references from previous clients, then follow up with phone calls to all the clients.
+Was the job completed on time?
 On budget?
 Was the contractor clean?
 Were his employees polite?
 All of this seems so basic, but I’ve never seen a building or renovation job go seriously wrong when homeowners exercised care and simple diligence like this when it comes to hiring.